Ernesto Köhler: Biography

-Noted as a composer for flute, Köhler wrote over 100 works for the instrument: études, duets, and solos.
-He also produced an opera and several ballets.
+Noted as a prolific composer for flute, Köhler wrote over 100 works for the instrument including études, duets, and flute solos.
+He also composed an opera (Ben Achmed) which was well received by audiences in St Petersburg in 1893.
+In addition, he completed several ballets including Clorinda which was also performed at the Imperial Theatre in St. Petersburg.
 He is well known among flute players for "Flöten-Schule" (c.
 1880), his popular method for learning the flute, and for Progress in Flute Playing (his Opus 33, published in the 1880s), a series of three progressive instructional books for the flute player.